History of Tokyo: Governorship of Shintaro Ishihara

-Shintaro Ishihara, the governor of Tokyo from 1999 to 2012, was described as a nationalist.
+Shintaro Ishihara, Tokyo governor from 1999 to 2012, was described as a nationalist.
 Originally a writer, in March 1999, he announced he would run for Governor of Tokyo as an independent.
 He easily outdistanced his rivals, Yasushi Akashi and Koji Kakizawa, in the 1999 gubernatorial election.
 During the election season, Ishihara called for the American Yokoto Air Base to return to Japan, which was a sensitive issue for Japan-U.S. relations.
 He also criticized China's policies.
 He dealt with Tokyo's debt by cutting government spending and implementing new revenue sources, like a hotel occupancy tax.
 He also backed Tokyo's failed 2016 Olympics bid.
 He won re-election in 2003, 2007, and 2011.
 In 2012, he resigned to successfully run for a set in the Diet's lower house.